 “We get this question all the time at Debt.com—should I pay off debt or save for retirement,” explains Howard Dvorkin, CPA and Debt.com Chairman, “but it’s not an either-or.
 You need to be doing both, and with the right debt solution, you can be.
 Reduce your payments, and you can start saving for retirement immediately.”

-This guide is designed to help you learn everything you need to know to save for retirement effectively even though you’re in debt… You’ll learn how to determine how much you need to retire comfortably and how to start saving as soon as possible.
-And if debt is keeping you from saving, we can help.
-Finding solutions that reduce your payments could give you the funds you need to jumpstart your retirement saving strategy today.
-Call for a free evaluation.
+This guide is designed to help you learn everything you need to know to effectively save for retirement even though you’re in debt.
+You’ll learn to determine how much you need to retire comfortably, and you’ll learn of better ways to save.
+If you can’t seem to dig yourself out of the debt hole, we can help.
+Call (855) 832-9432 for a free evaluation.

 Table of Contents